Selecting and Arranging Objects

 Compound Group

-When a new object should be created as a result of interaction between several objects, the program creates a compound group instead.
-The compound group consists of the original objects.
-This means that you are still capable of modifying these objects and therefore updating the result.
-For example, we created a hole in a shape using the Subtract operation.
-Now the original objects are inside the compound group, which can be operated mostly like a regular object.
+By applying one of the Combine commands (e.g., Union) to multiple objects, you can create a compound group.
+Like groups discussed earlier, a compound group serves as a container that includes the original paths.
+This means that you are still capable of modifying these paths and therefore updating the result.
+For example, we can create a hole in a shape using the Subtract operation.
+Then the original objects will appear inside a compound group, which can be operated mostly like a regular object.
 But, at the same time, you can reach the original shapes using the Isolation mode or the Layers panel, and change the location or size of the object's body or whole.